Ukraine PM slams Putin, ceasefire again under strain in east Ukraine

 Kiev and its Western backers accuse Moscow of sending troops and tanks into eastern Ukraine in support of pro-Russian separatists battling Ukrainian forces in a conflict that has killed more than 3,000 people.
 Russia denies the accusations.

 A ceasefire negotiated by envoys from Ukraine, Russia, the separatists and Europe's OSCE security watchdog, has been in place in eastern Ukraine since Sept.
-5 and is broadly holding despite regular but sporadic violations, especially in key flashpoints such as Donetsk.
+5 and is broadly holding despite regular but sporadic violations, especially in key flashpoints such as Donetsk, where a Reuters reporter heard loud explosions early on Saturday afternoon.

-On Saturday afternoon, a Reuters reporter heard heavy artillery fire in northern districts of Donetsk, the largest city of the region with a pre-war population of about one million.
-He saw plumes of black smoke above the airport, which is in government hands.
-The city is controlled by the rebels.

-Speaking at a conference in Kiev attended by Ukrainian and European lawmakers and business leaders on Saturday, Yatseniuk made clear he did not view the ceasefire as the start of a sustainable peace process because of Putin's ambitions.
+But Ukraine's Prime Minister Arseny Yatseniuk, speaking at a conference in Kiev attended by Ukrainian and European lawmakers and business leaders on Saturday, made clear he did not view the ceasefire as the start of a sustainable peace process because of Putin's ambitions.

 "We are still in a stage of war and the key aggressor is the Russian Federation ...
 Putin wants another frozen conflict (in eastern Ukraine)," said Yatseniuk, a longtime fierce critic of Moscow and a supporter of Ukraine's eventual NATO membership.